-- ▶ For safety reasons, never exceed the maximum permissible gross weight in a laden condition. - ▶ Distribute the load evenly on the left and right sides of the vehicle.

-- ▶ Distribute the load evenly on both axles.
+- ► For safety reasons, never exceed the maximum permissible gross weight in a laden condition. - ▶ Distribute the load evenly on the left and right sides of the vehicle. - ▶ Distribute the load evenly on both axles.
 In doing so, observe the axle loads specified in the vehicle documents.
-Observe the permissible load-carrying capacity of the tyres (see chapter 13). - ▶ Store all objects in such a way that they cannot slip. - ➤ Store heavy objects (awning, tin cans, etc.) close to the axles.
+Observe the permissible loadcarrying capacity of the tyres (see chapter 13). - ▶ Heavy loads behind the rear axle can reduce the load on the front axle due to the leverage effect (♣, ♣).
+This applies especially to long rear extensions, if a motorbike is transported on the rear carrier or if there is a heavy load in the rear storage space.
+The release of the front axle negatively affects the driving quality, especially for front-driven vehicles. - Store all objects in such a way that they cannot slip. - ➤ Store heavy objects (awning, tin cans, etc.) close to the axles.
 Low-lying storage compartments whose doors do not open in the direction of travel are particularly suited for storing heavy objects. - ▶ Stack light objects (laundry) in the roof storage cabinets. - ▶ Load the bike rack with bicycles only (max. three units).